County settles on 4-cent tax increase - Farmville

 The board has a long list of capital improvement items including a Sandy River water system, elementary school renovations and convenience site upgrades.
 The four-cent tax increase will provide $741,880 each year in capital improvement funding.

 “I just see a lot of money needed shortly down the road.
-We need to put a little away,” Supervisor Lou Gilliam said.
+We need to put a little away,” Supervisor Llew Gilliam said.
 “I’ve had a couple calls that they have no problem with the 51 (cent rate) and I’ve had a couple calls that said they hoped we could reduce it.”

 When asked his opinion on where he would like to see the tax rate fall, County Administrator Doug Stanley said a rate in the range between 46 to 48 cents would allow the county to complete some capital checklist items while not disrupting core county finances.